gcb/mk6/README.md

 Not in scope: call out boxes, arrows (use color borders), comment boxes floating on UI (use text around image)

 Not in scope: Images.
 Duh!
-Light textures that can be done with pure CSS and represent look of a well known UI element are OK.

 Not in scope: Animations.